Our American Conference Has Been Cancelled

-The Conference has been structured to reflect the westward expansion of the frontier from the Atlantic coast in the early eighteenth century, across the Appalachians and through the Mid-West in the late eighteenth century and nineteenth century, to the Pacific coastal states at the end of the nineteenth century and beginning of the twentieth.
+The Conference structure reflects the westward expansion of the frontier from the Atlantic coast in the early eighteenth century, to the Appalachians and Mid-West in the late eighteenth and nineteenth centuries, to the Pacific at the end of the nineteenth and beginning of the twentieth century.

-Our intention is to make certain that there is adequate time for attendees to question speakers and raise their own points, and to generate a stimulating discussion and debate across the floor.
+There will be adequate time for attendees to question speakers and raise their own points, and to stimulate discussion and debate across the floor.
 We have a world-class lineup including Bob Cooper, Curator of the Grand Lodge of Scotland; Brent Morris, Editor of Heredom; Mike Kearsley, ANZMRC and Prestonian Lecturer; Ric Berman, the Immediate Past Master of QC and Prestonian Lecturer; Walter Hunt, Grand Historian of the GL of Massachusetts; Andreas Onnerfors, Professor, University of Gothenburg Sweden, the current Master of QC; and other leading national and international speakers.

 Given that many attendees will be flying in from out-of-state and will wish to travel with carry-on baggage, the dress code is smart / casual and there is to need to bring regalia.
 If you are invited to attend a local Lodge, aprons will be provided.

 Finally, we have arranged a guided tour of the Scottish Rite Masonic Museum & Library at Lexington on the afternoon immediately before the Conference; places for this event are limited – please click here for details.

 |FRIDAY, 18 SEPTEMBER|